cferdinandi/adventure/content/campaigns/isle-of-the-kraken.md

 - On a 9 or higher, it works.
 - On a 6-8, it works, but with a cost.
+- On a 5 or lower, it fails.

 [Click here to read the full rules (_they're really short_).](/rules)

+## Safety & Expectations

+It's my job as a GM (game master) to keep all players safe.

+Players are expected to be respectful of other people, and respectfully ask people to stop if you are bothered.
+If you're having a problem and don't feel comfortable speaking up, please talk to me directly.

+**This game may contain themes of** darkness, claustrophobia, creepy crawly monsters and insects, drowning, heights, forced captivity, and party-on-villain violence.

+**If there are any specific topics or themes that you like to avoid** (including ones not listed above), please let me know.
+At you feel uncomfortable any point during the game, you can say, "pause for a second" and we will stop the game to address your concerns.